screamatthewind/novel/docs/reference/The_Obsolescence_Novel_Bible.md

 Chapters are scene-based with clear breaks (* * *).

-Each chapter has a small-caps title reflecting theme (The Layoff, The Map, The Bet, The Junior Partner).
+Each chapter has a small-caps title reflecting theme (Ahead of Schedule, The Map, The Bet, The Junior Partner).

+IMPORTANT - CHAPTER TITLE PRINCIPLE:
+Chapter titles must follow the "seduce first, betray later" principle.
+NEVER use titles that telegraph negative outcomes before the reader experiences the setup.

+✗ BAD: "The Layoff" - announces doom upfront
+✓ GOOD: "Ahead of Schedule" - shows competence, ironic in retrospect

+Title checklist:
+- Does it emphasize what's working/valuable BEFORE disruption?
+- Does it invite curiosity rather than dread?
+- Does it follow the emotional contrast technique?

 Time/location stamps when jumping (Togliatti — Two Years Earlier).